Why Edgar Wright and James Gunn Made the Best Musicals of 2017

 You just groove it right here to the Harlem Shuffle.”

 In its choreography, the film asserts each of these individual’s humanity.
-They all have lives to direct independent of Baby, but he’s constantly tripping them up when he choose to move to the left or to the right, to slow down or to speed up.
+They all have lives to direct independent of Baby, but he’s constantly tripping them up when he chooses to move to the left or to the right, to slow down or to speed up.
 In his hands, he holds coffee for those whose fates he holds in his hands when he drives, but unlike his comrades in arms, he can’t ignore the people of Atlanta, even when he tries to deny his conscience with music.

 Those lyrics contain Baby’s internal conflict of the film: Will he go for himself?
 Will he stumble?
-Or can he find a groove where he fits in this city and no longer risk his neighbors’ lives?
+Or can he find a groove where he fits in this city and no longer risks his neighbors’ lives?

 Soundtrack as Plot